toz015/Sql_Question/sql_questions_collection.md

 select round(100.0 * (a.id_count - b.id_count)/b.id_count, 2) as percent_change, a.Month as cur_month, b.Month as prev_month
 from cte a join cte b on a.Month = b.Month + interval '1 month';

 ```

 ### Task: Write a query that gets the number of retained users per month.
-In this case, retention for a given month is defined as the number of users who logged in that month who also logged in the immediately previous month.
+In this case, retention for a given month is defined as the number of users who logged in that month who also logged in the immediately previous month

 -- or you can do